SamambaMan/pygeoirish/README.md

    'GEO': (52.8208923823154, -6.868629103264151)}])
 ```

-This is equivalent of a 0.00009492 km... but it actualy doesn`t matters.
+This distance is equivalent of 0.00009492 km... but it actualy doesn`t matters.
 By a mere coincidence, this distance is nigligible only because the centroid of
 303,CARLOW,Ceatharlach,CARLOW,,Td,Bf,N,,10306,JOHNSTOWN,,,,277081,176197,__677015,676236__,,,,,
 is close to the one in
 136,CARLOW,Ceatharlach,CARLOW,,Td,Bf,N,,10137,BENNEKERRY,Binn an Choire,,,276322,174997,__676256,675036__,,,Fiontar,,

+* I would like to keep this implementation this way.
+It seems it brings more bennefits rather than disvantages

+### Impoving geocoding quality

+Levenshtein is proving useful, but it`s also creating some problems.
+Tolve some isues, I would like to do some important refactorings:
+* Levenshtein should be used to all matches and a distance of 0 must be addressed as an equal exact match
+* Levenshtein should order the match colision in ascending order
+* Geocoder must detail the precision level, diferentiating Centre, Town and County